JIllWesterfelhaus/ReadMeGenerator/readme.md

 ## Title
 Title of this project is Good ReadMe Generator.
 ## Description
 This generates a Read Me based on a user's GitHub profile and user input.
+The generated ReadMe is in the Markdown folder.
 ## Motivation
 This is an assignment for Northwestern University's Coding Bootcamp.
 ## Contributors